-The requirements for admission to Southern Connecticut State University are intended to ensure that students offered admission are adequately prepared for the academic program and will benefit significantly from their total college experience.
-Students are admitted without regard to age, sex, race, color, creed, sexual orientation, national origin, or disability.
+The requirements for Freshman admission to Southern Connecticut State University are intended to ensure that students offered admission are adequately prepared for the academic program and will benefit significantly from their total college experience.
+Students are admitted without regard to age, sex, race, color, creed, sexual orientation, national origin, citizenship or disability.

 In order to submit an application for admission to Southern, complete the following online:

 - Complete the Common Application for Admission online.

-- A personal essay is required within the online application form
+- An essay or personal statement is required within the Common Application.

-- Pay the non-refundable $50 application fee (payable online by Mastercard, Visa, Debit, or Discover)
+- Pay the non-refundable $50 application fee (payable online by debit card, credit card or e-check)